CSCfi/csc-user-guide/docs/computing/compiling-puhti.md

 ## Building software using Spack

-[Spack](https://spack.io) is a flexible package manager that can be used to install sofware on supercomputers and Linux and macOS systems.
+[Spack](https://spack.io) is a flexible package manager that can be used to install software on supercomputers and Linux and macOS systems.
 The basic module tree including compilers, MPI libraries and many of the available libraries on Puhti and Mahti have been installed using Spack.